 If you combine a lot of jogging and a small amount of fast running into your daily routine, you can create the perfect recipe for speed and pace improvement.

-Find the Right Pace
+Finding the Right Pace

-Before you start out with your new routine, you should be aware of certain aspects of your body and find out the amount of pressure and strain you can take.
+Before you start with your new routine, you should be aware of certain aspects of your body and find out the amount of pressure and strain you can take.
 You do not want to push yourself too hard and end up tearing a muscle or spraining an ankle.
-Always do as much as you can and you will see the benefits of taking it easy instead of a full blown workout that causes harm.
+Always do as much as you can and you will see the benefits of taking it easy instead of a full-blown workout that causes harm.

 A professional athlete may cover a distance of a mile in five minutes whereas a new runner may take over twelve minutes.
-The average of most runners is around seven minutes to complete a mile.
+The average time of most runners is around seven minutes to complete a mile.
 By knowing your speed you can determine how much faster you want to go and what acceptable changes your body can take.

-Age and Gender
+Age and Gender:

 Tip #1.
-Walking's Just Fine
+Walking is Just Fine

 Tip #2.
 Keep It Between 5 and 6 MPH

 - The first step is to start running at an easy pace for around 30 minutes.
 This means that you run around five to six miles an hour, and while running you are able to talk without running out of breath.
-To know if you are maintaining this pace correctly try singing a song, and if you can go on for a long time then you may need to increase pace by a little bit.
+To know if you are maintaining this pace correctly try singing a song, and if you can go on for a long time then you may need to increase the pace by a little bit.

-3 Speed Workouts For Beginners
+3 Speed Training Workouts For Beginners

 You now have a steady pace to begin your speed training.
 The top three speed workouts are Fartleks, Tempo runs and Interval runs.
 Read through them and figure out which speed training you would like to implement into your routine.